-How to feed your horse for less this winter - Horse & Hound
+How to feed your horse for less this winter | Horse & Hound

 Most feed companies agree that if you feed good-quality forage, whether bagged or straight off the field, you will need to feed less hard feed, thus saving money.

 “Grass, whether fresh or conserved, represents the best value for money when feeding horses and if they receive it ad-lib you may need to spend less on hard food,” says Nicola Tyler, nutrition director at TopSpec Equine.
-“For horses in light to medium work the addition of a feed balancer is often all they will need.”
+“For horses in light to medium work, the addition of a feed balancer to forage is often all they will need.”

-Chris Tar of Mark Westaway & Son, which manufactures HorseHage and Mollichaff, agrees: “When a high-quality bagged forage is used as the main forage source many owners find they can reduce their horse’s hard feed by up to a third.”
+Chris Tar of Mark Westaway & Son, which manufactures HorseHage and Mollichaff, agrees: “When a high-quality bagged forage is used as the main forage source, many owners find they can reduce their horse’s hard feed by up to a third.”

 Choosing the right hard feed

-If your horse also needs a hard feed to maintain condition or provide energy for work (and not all horses do!) it may be more economical to choose a complete feed then having a “shopping list” of different feeds and supplements, which are likely to double up on additives.
+If your horse also needs a hard feed to maintain condition or provide energy for work (and not all horses do!) it may be more economical to choose a complete feed rather than having a “shopping list” of different feeds and supplements, which are likely to double up on some additives.

 “But make sure that it really is complete,” advises Chris.
-“It must contain a broad-spectrum vitamin and mineral supplement and be specific to your horse’s type.”
+“It needs to contain a broad-spectrum vitamin and mineral supplement and be suitable for your horse’s type.”

 Emma Short, equine nutritionist from Baileys Horse Feeds, agrees: “Where weight gain is required or for maintaining poor doers in good condition, a specially formulated conditioning feed is by far the most effective choice.
 It is a concentrated source of non-heating calories and supporting nutrients that doesn’t need to be fed by the bucketful to get results.”